-Based on the Department of Education's contractual relationship with Educational Credit Management Corporation (ECMC), ECMC is authorized to accept assignment of FFEL loans when a borrower on the loan has filed bankruptcy.
+Based on the Department of Education's contractual relationship with Educational Credit Management Corporation (ECMC), ECMC is authorized to accept assignment of FFELP loans when a borrower on the loan has filed bankruptcy.
 Thus, ECMC will typically move to intervene as a student loan guarantor agency and be substituted as a party defendant for the original guaranty agency named in the complaint by the debtor.
-At present, however, the Guidance applies only to the actions of the Department's attorneys while representing Education.
-We believe that Education will soon issue a similar Guidance (or Dear Colleague Letter) that will apply to guarantors and holders of FFEL and Perkins loans.